sdiehl/wiwinwlh/tutorial.md

 A collection of constraint problems known as satisfiability problems show up in a number of different disciplines from type checking to package management.
-Simply put a satisfiability problem attempts to find solutions to a statements of conjoined conjunctions and disjunctions in terms of a series of variables.
+Simply put a satisfiability problem attempts to find solutions to a statement of conjoined conjunctions and disjunctions in terms of a series of variables.
 For example: